4. Commonly Used Classes in the Java

 }//try-catch

-// read the single article from the file
+// we read the single article in the file

 try{